shawnleftwich/documentation/brokers/rest.md

           "generate": true,                                    // Optional.
 If omitted, leaves unchanged.
           "template_name": "generic_template.doc"              // Optional.
 Needs to exist if generate is true.
       },
+      "auto_send": {                                           // Optional.
+If omitted will not auto_send.
+If passed, will set to auto-send.
+        "interval": "weekly",
+        "at": 4,
+        "recipient": "user@example.com"
+      }
       "method": "email",                                       // Required.
 One of "print", "email".
       "email_settings": {                                      // Use when "method" is "email"
         "billing_email": "billing@customer.com",